rosebudmods/styled-renaming/README.md

 italics is also disabled when using quicktext, but can be brought back using the `<i>` tag.

-the mod only needs to be installed on the server, but the experience may be smoother if installed on the client too.
+the mod only needs to be installed on the server, but the experience will be smoother if the mod is also installed on the client.

 examples: